-Common choke holds (different from a rear naked choke) are interesting attacks.
-In most cases the attacker has placed themselves in severe jeopardy and then mistakenly believes they hold the upper hand.
+Common chokeholds (different from a rear-naked choke) are interesting attacks.
+In most cases, the attacker has placed themselves in severe jeopardy, and then mistakenly believes they hold the upper hand.

-The first thing to realize about choke holds is that your opponent has, in most cases, employed both hands in an attack and has left the remainder of his or her body unguarded.
+The first thing to realize about chokeholds is that your opponent has, in most cases, employed both hands in an attack and has left the remainder of his or her body unguarded.
 Thank you so much!

-In the following discussion we cover different types of choke holds and some common methods you might employ to escape, thwart, or counter these attacks.
+In the following discussion, we cover different types of chokeholds and some common methods you might employ to escape, thwart, or counter these attacks.
 Again you will find some similar sequences in the various Kuikku Bouei Kata.

 Keep in mind that no self-defense method is likely to work in all situations, or even in the situation for which it is intended.
-There are too many variables to allow you to conclude that any one method of defense will work in a particular situation.
+There are too many variables to allow you to conclude that any single method of defense will work in a particular situation.
 The methods below work in some situations but may well need to be modified if your opponent has a different leg forward, outweighs you significantly, or has you pinned against a wall.
 In those cases and many others you might rely partially on the material below and partially on other conceptual material and additional skills you have learned in the past.
-Be adaptive and open minded and not reliant on one specific method or approach to dealing with a conflict scenario.
+Be adaptive and open-minded and not reliant on one specific method or approach to dealing with a conflict scenario.

 If your opponent is attacking and choking you from the front they almost universally will use two hands in their choking attempt.
 It is quite difficult (though not impossible) to choke someone with a single hand.
-As a result both hands are normally employed.
+As a result, both hands are normally employed.

 This of course means the attacker has no effective guard in place.
 The first thing you need to do is check your fear and realize you have a very substantial opportunity.
 We will learn various ways in which you might exploit your relative good fortune.